 Fathers have to take 15 days of mandatory paternity leave and are entitled to an additional ten days’ leave, which may be consecutive or intermittent and must be taken at the same time as the mother’s initial parental leave.

-Getting paid maternity and paternity benefits in Portugal is accomplished through paying social security contributions.
+Getting paid maternity and paternity benefits in Portugal is accomplished through paying social security contributions; you must have paid social security contributions for at least six months in order to be eligible.

 Do adoptive parents get parental leave in Portugal?